 The natural forecast includes both Eastern and Western Strait of Juan de Fuca drainages.
-JA3 ocean recruits were predicted as the product of the estimated 2022 coho smolt outmigration from all independent tributaries of the Strait of Juan de Fuca, and a predicted marine survival rate (6.29 percent).
-The marine survival rate was predicted by a linear regression model using the NOAA copepod community index during the year of smolt outmigration.
-The linear relationship that this model solved for is highly significant (P=0.0037) and has an r^2 value of 0.34.
+JA3 ocean recruits were predicted as the product of the estimated 2023 coho smolt outmigration from all independent tributaries of the Strait of Juan de Fuca, and a predicted marine survival rate (7.15 percent).
+The marine survival rate was predicted by an r^2 -weighted average of two linear regression models using the southern copepod biomass anomaly and the Pacific decadal oscillation index (PDO) from May through September, both during the year of smolt outmigration.
+The linear relationships that these models solved for have r^2 values of 0.34 and 0.33, respectively.

 Forecast performance can be assessed, in part, by examining the differences between preseason forecasts and postseason estimates.
 In 2021, the preseason forecast was 30 percent of the postseason estimate (Table III-4).
+Postseason estimates are not yet available for 2022.

-The 2023 Strait of Juan de Fuca natural OA3 abundance forecast is 15,625 compared to the 2022 preseason forecast of 7,297.
+The 2024 Strait of Juan de Fuca natural OA3 abundance forecast is 19,690 compared to the 2023 preseason forecast of 15,625.

-The 2023 Strait of Juan de Fuca hatchery OA3 abundance forecast is 21,776, compared to the 2022 preseason forecast of 12,728.
+The 2024 Strait of Juan de Fuca hatchery OA3 abundance forecast is 22,557, compared to the 2023 preseason forecast of 21,776.